kmahyyg/YNU2GCalendar/README.md

 # YNU2GCalendar with ICS

-Use iCalendar format(RFC5545) to convert YNU Classes to Google Calendar to make it much more easier for students managing class.
+Use iCalendar format (RFC5545) to convert YNU Classes to Google Calendar to make it much more easier for students managing class.

 # Installation and Deployment

 Clone this repo to wherever you want first.
-Don't forget to modify apikey.py.example first.

 My captcha recognition feature is using Tesseract OCR by Google Inc.
 It works smoothly on Linux, if you are using Windows and still want to experience this feature, check here first: